 - During strong trends, price stays close to the outer band

 - If price pulls away from the outer band as the trend continues, it shows fading momentum

 - Repeated pushes into the outer bands that don’t actually reach the band show a lack of power

 Chart analysis with Bollinger Bands ®

 The screenshot below shows how much information a trader can pull from using Bollinger Bands ® alone.
 Let me walk you through the points 1 to 5:

-1) Price is in a strong downtrend and price stays close to the outer bands all the time – very bearish signal.
+1) Price is in a strong downtrend and price stays close to the outer bands all the time.
+This is a very bearish signal.

-2) Price fails to reach the outer band and then shots up very strongly, even showing an engulfing pattern.
-This is a classic reversal pattern where the bearish trend strength faded.
+2) Price fails to reach the outer band and then shots up very strongly.
+Suddenly failing to reach the bands can signal fading momentum.

-3) 3 swing highs with lower highs.
-The first swing high reached the outer band whereas the following two failed – fading strength.
+3) 3 swing highs with lower highs: the first swing high reached the outer band whereas the following two failed.
+A bearish signal.

 4) A strong downtrend where price stayed close to the outer band.
 It tried to pull away, but bears were always in control.